Finglas/blog/content/2016/dependency-injection-for-common-global-dependencies.md

 Title: Dependency Injection for Common Global Dependencies
 Date: 2016-04-13 07:09
 Author: Shaun Finglas
-Tags: DI, http://schemas.google.com/blogger/2008/kind#post, programming, dependencies
+Tags: programming, tutorial
-Slug: dependency-injection-for-common-global-dependencies
+Slug: 2016/04/dependency-injection-for-common-global

 The use of [singletons can often be replaced by simply adjusting scoping of